Probing the dark matter-electron interactions via hydrogen-atmosphere pulsating white dwarfs: Acknowledgments

-\textit{Acknowledgments.}---This research was supported in part by the Projects 11475238 and 11647601 supported by National Science Foundation of China, and by Key Research Program of Frontier Sciences, CAS.
+This research was supported in part by the National Science Foundation of China Projects No. 11475238 and No. 11875062, Key Research Program of Frontier Sciences, Chinese Academy of Sciences No. 11747601.
+We would like to thank Marina Cerme{\~n}o for her helpful suggestions.
 The numerical results described in this paper have been obtained via the HPC Cluster of ITP-CAS.